-Chinese stocks were among the best performing in 2014, growing by over 43% – a rise second only to Argentina’s market.
-2014 was also the year that the Chinese economy surpassed that of the United States’, becoming the largest in the world.
+Chinese stocks were among the world’s best performing in 2014, rising by over 43%.
+This was second only to Argentina.
+2014 was also the year China’s economy surpassed United States’, becoming the world’s largest.

-Despite fears about a potential slowdown, the World Bank still expects China’s GDP to grow at a rapid pace of 7% in 2015 and even if the country’s economic expansion is slower than before, it could be at a rate that most central bankers could only dream about.
+Despite fears about a potential slowdown, the World Bank still expects China’s GDP to grow at a rapid pace of 7% in 2015.
+Even if the nation’s economy moves slower than before, the 6%+ growth range is something most central bankers can only dream about.

-There has been much talk about weaker Chinese manufacturing data.
+There’s been a lot of talk concerning weaker Chinese manufacturing data.
 In December, the purchasing managers index (PMI) fell to 49.5.
 Any number under 50 indicates a contraction in the industrial sector.

 However, the PMI does not take into account the value of goods – only some measures of activity.
-The reality is that China is moving up the value chain, making higher-cost products, and using less resources while doing so.
+The reality is that China is moving up the value chain.
+They’re making higher-cost products and using less resources while doing so.
 This is proven by a healthy growth of export value year-on-year.

-As labor and overhead costs rise, China is being outcompeted on price by countries such as Vietnam and Indonesia.
-Businesses and the government realize this, and are in the process of shifting to an economy more oriented toward the service sector and based on manufacturing higher-end products.
+China is being outcompeted on price by countries like Vietnam and Indonesia as labor and overhead costs rise.
+Businesses and the government realize this.
+So they’re now shifting to an economy more oriented toward the service sector and based on manufacturing higher-end products.

-Here are three of the best Chinese stocks that look to profit from this trend in the new year.
+Here are three of the best Chinese stocks which will profit from this trend in the new year.

 China Petroleum & Chemical Corp